opnsense/docs/source/manual/how-tos/ipv6_fb.rst

 `AVM Fritz!Box Cable 6591` running `Fritz!OS 7.29`.

 The settings presented here should work for most other dial-up scenarios and FB models too.
-Probably the size of the delegated subnet will differ.
+The size of the delegated subnet may differ.

 ------------
 The Scenario